sylvainbx/rust-book-fr/FRENCH/src/ch02-00-guessing-game-tutorial.md

 which can have a fixed set of possibilites known as *variants*.
 Enums are often used with `match`, a conditional that makes it convenient to execute different code based on which variant an enum value is when the conditional is evaluated.
-Chapter 6 will cover enums in more detail.
 -->

 Comme expliqué précédemment, `read_line` stocke dans la variable qu'on lui